 Alcohol use is pervasive in today’s culture.
-Even though most people drink frequently, very few people know the specifics of what alcohol does to the mind and body.
-These effects are far reaching and can sometimes be very dangerous.
-In this article we take a look at how alcohol affects the brain and the various systems of the body.
+Even though many people drink frequently, very few people really know the specifics of what alcohol does to the brain and body.
+These effects of alcohol are far-reaching and can sometimes be very dangerous.
+In this article, we will take a look at the exact way that alcohol affects the brain and the various systems of the body.

 How Alcohol Affects The Brain

-The most direct and immediate impact of alcohol is on the GABA and glutamate pathways in the brain.
-Both GABA and glutamate are neurotransmitters used in the regulation of excitation and produce cascade effects all throughout the body.
-GABA is an inhibitory neurotransmitter which dampens and moderates signals, while glutamate is an excitatory neurotransmitter which helps stimulate activity.
-Alcohol directly causes a flood of GABA and a sharp drop in glutamate which produces the depressant effects.
-Dopamine and serotonin are also affected but not as strongly.
-Interactions with these neurotransmitters is responsible for the mood and anxiety reduction (serotonin) and the pleasure and good memories associated with alcohol use (dopamine).
+The most direct and immediate impact of alcohol is on the neurotransmitters GABA and glutamate.
+Both GABA and glutamate are used to calm (GABA) and intensify (glutamate) neurological signals in the brain.
+Alcohol directly causes an increase in GABA and a sharp drop in glutamate which produces the depressant effects.
+Dopamine and serotonin are also affected but in a more indirect way.
+Alcohol’s impact on these neurotransmitters is responsible for mood elevation and anxiety reduction (serotonin) and the pleasure and good memories associated with alcohol use (dopamine).

 The emotional effects of alcohol use are complicated and paradoxical.
-In the short term alcohol can make someone feel happy, calm, and have more fun doing normal, mundane things.
+In the short term, alcohol can make someone feel happy, calm, and have more fun doing normal, mundane things.
 In the long term the effects are the opposite.
-When someone comes down from alcohol, typically the next morning, a hangover is the result.
-This is not only the physical symptoms including headache and stomach trouble, but an increase in anxiety and mild feelings of depression.
-Now with decreased GABA and increased glutamate, someone will begin to feel on edge and tense.
-This will only worsen the longer alcohol is used, since downregulation will make this more pronounced over time.
+When someone comes down from alcohol, typically the next morning, a hangover is often the result.
+This is not only the physical symptoms including headache and stomach trouble but an increase in anxiety and mild feelings of depression.
+Now with decreased GABA and increased glutamate, someone will begin to feel on-edge and tense.
+This will only worsen the longer alcohol is used since the brain’s regulation processes will make this more pronounced over time.

-Someone who is drinking is likely to feel more open and connected since their inhibitions are down.
-They don’t have the normal hesitance to be totally open with anyone around them, and this can promote feelings of solidarity and fellowship.
-Additionally, the effect alcohol has on dopamine means that positive memories are strongly linked to alcohol use.
-This can contribute to addictive or alcoholic behavior, but first and foremost it means that someone associates alcohol with good times and this produces a desire to drink to recapture those times.
-This is one of the most subtle, but dangerous effects that alcohol produces.
+Someone who is drinking is likely to feel more outgoing and friendly since their inhibitions are down.
+They don’t have the normal hesitance to be completely open with those around them, and this can promote feelings of solidarity and fellowship.
+Additionally, the effect that alcohol has on dopamine means that positive memories are strongly linked to alcohol use.
+This can contribute to a deepening dependence on alcohol, but first and foremost it means that someone associates alcohol with good times and this produces a desire to drink to recapture those times.
+This is one of the most subtle, but dangerous effects that chronic alcohol use produces.

-As mentioned, alcohol decreases a drinkers ability to perform “big picture” thinking.
-This means that short term fun will take priority over long term risk.
-This often includes driving drunk, fighting, stealing, and anonymous sex.
+Alcohol decreases someone’s ability to perform “big picture” thinking.
+This means that short-term fun will take priority over long-term risk.
+This may include driving drunk, fighting, stealing, and anonymous sex.
 Thrills and excitement seem much more attractive since the potential risks can’t be weighed properly.
 Coupled with the risks of lowered reasoning, sex drive is also increased through alcohol use.
-With more sexual desire, someone who is drunk is much more likely to give in to more base instincts since they lack the ability to properly think through the implications.
-This can result in unsafe sex, unwanted sex, or sex with people that the drinker would never sleep with if they were sober.
+With greater sexual impulses, someone who is drunk is much more likely to give in to base instincts since they lack the ability to properly think through the implications.
+This can result in unsafe sex, sex they would later regret, and sex with people that the drinker would not sleep with if they were sober.

 Due to the effects of alcohol, people tend to be much more boisterous and rowdy when they are drunk.
-This can, in turn, increase risks of all sorts since there is a large increase in risk taking behavior in general among active drinkers.
-This could be in the form of normal activities, but commonly includes someone doing drugs they normally would not do.
-Mixing drugs with alcohol can be extremely dangerous, and depending on the drug, a drug interaction could easily be fatal.
+This can, in turn, increase risks of all sorts since there is a large increase in risk-taking behavior in general among active drinkers.
+This could be in the form of mildly risky activities, but can also include someone doing drugs they normally would not do.
+Mixing drugs with alcohol can be extremely dangerous, and depending on the drug, combining alcohol and certain drugs could easily be fatal.

 How Alcohol Affects The Body